Hoyasumii/avengers-endgame/README.md

 GIRL: Can we get a photo?

 BRUCE BANNER: 100%, little person.
-Come on
+Come on,